There are some things we wish would make a comeback: flip phones, playing in the street, and of course, the Elfstedentocht.

 What is the Elfstedentocht?

 Any mention of the Elfstedentocht to an older member of Dutch society is likely to be met by happy nods and glassy eyes.
-It was an annual event that stopped the nation.
+It was an annual event that brought the nation to a halt.

-The Elfstedentocht was a Tour de France for ice-skaters, going through a route of frozen canals, rivers and lakes.
+The Elfstedentocht was a Tour de France for ice skaters, following a route of frozen canals, rivers and lakes.

 The 200-kilometre route took the skaters through 11 historical Frisian towns: Leeuwarden, Sneek, IJlst, Sloten, Stavoren, Hindeloopen, Workum, Bolsward, Harlingen, Franeker and Dokkum.

-Over 15,000 skaters, all from the Association of the Eleven Frisian Towns, would take part each year.
-The rest of the Dutch population watched starry-eyed canal-side or from the warmth of their living room.
+Over 15,000 skaters, from the Association of the Eleven Frisian Towns, would take part each year.
+The rest of the Dutch population watched starry-eyed, canal-side or from the warmth of their living room.

 What happened to the Elfstedentocht?

-The last Elfstedentocht was held 26 years ago, in 1997.
-Since then, the ice hasn’t met the 15-centimetre thick requirement for the whole course.
+The last Elfstedentocht was held 28 years ago, in 1997.
+Since then, the ice hasn’t met the 15-centimetre-thick requirement for the whole course.

 READ MORE: Why the Netherlands will never have an ‘Elfstedentocht’ (Eleven cities tour) again